Aileen McGlynn: Biography

 Having been appointed a Member of the Order of the British Empire (MBE) in the 2006 New Year Honours, McGlynn was promoted to Officer of the Order of the British Empire (OBE) in the 2009 New Year Honours.
 She was also named Alumna of the Year by the University of Strathclyde in 2009.
 She was voted runner-up in the Evening Times Sportswoman Woman of the Year in 2008.

 In 2010 McGlynn teamed up with pilot Helen Scott; in 2011 the two competed in the B1km Time Trial at the Para-Cycling Track World Championships in Montichiari, Italy taking silver.
 They followed this in 2012 by entering the UCI Para-Cycling Track World Championships held in Los Angeles in the United States.
 They took three silver medals at the Championships, in B3km Pursuit silver, B1km Time Trial and B Sprint.

 At the 2012 London Paralympics, McGlynn and Scott won silver in the 1km time trial B and bronze in the individual pursuit B.

 McGlynn took her first silver medal at the 2014 Commonwealth Games, riding alongside Louise Haston in the Sprint.
 The pair were defeated in the final by the English duo of Scott and Sophie Thornhill.

 McGlynn took her second silver medal for the 2014 Commonwealth Games, in the Kilo.
 McGlynn and Haston were the first tandem to go sub 1:10, recording a time of 1:09.771.
 Gold went to England's Thornhill & Scott.

 In 2021, at age 48, McGlynn reunited with Helen Scott to take silver at the 2020 Tokyo Paralympics in the women's time trial B in a personal best of 1:06.743.

-McGlynn and Scott followed this up with silver in the women's tandem sprint B and bronze in the tandem 1km time trial B at the 2022 Commonwealth Games in Birmingham.
+McGlynn guided by Ellie Stone achieved silver in the women's tandem sprint B and bronze in the tandem 1km time trial B at the 2022 Commonwealth Games in Birmingham.